Swammers8/swammers8.github.io/assets/footprintingHard.md

 )
 ```

-Nice it looks like an admin sent an SSH private key to our user `tom`!
+Nice. it looks like an admin sent an SSH private key to our user `tom`!
 Let's try and login.
 We can copy and paste the key starting from the `BEGIN OPENSSH` line to the `END OPENSSH` line into a file on our locala machine.
 Then we need to change the file permissions so only we can read it so SSH accepts it.

 ```
 $ vim id_rsa